Germanunkol/trAInsported/Documentation.md

 	- train.dir (the direction the train is going in - "N", "S", "E" or "W")
 	- train.passenger (table representing passenger who's currently on the train, if any - holds the passengers name, destX and destY.
 See ai.foundPassengers for more details.)
 	- (**NOTE:** The trains' .x and .y fields are the coordinates of the tile it's coming from.
 So in this function, there's also a .nextX and .nextY field to describe the tile of the junction the train is moving to.
 Not all functions that get a train have these fields, usually just .x and .y do the job.)
 - possibleDirections: a Lua table showing the directions which the train can choose from.
 One of these directions should be returned by the function, to make the train go that way.
-The table's indieces are the direction ("N","S","E","W") and if the value at the index is true, then this direction is one that the train can move in.
+The table's indices are the direction ("N","S","E","W") and if the value at the index is true, then this direction is one that the train can move in.

 **Returns**